 (3) The Treasurer may also give directions to be complied with generally by the Minister in the exercise of the powers referred to in subsection (1).

-218. Licences for use of certain property
+218. Licences by Minister to use tangible property

 (1) This section applies to a licence granted by the Minister to a person for the use of tangible property that is vested in the Minister.